Bigfoot, Portals, and Aliens (or Demons)

 It was 2:30 AM – the same time as the previous night – that we noticed a very faintly glowing mist had gathered about 80 to 100 feet (25-30 meters) up the road, in the very same spot that it had appeared on the previous night.
 The mist gradually grew brighter, and then a fiery red-orange light formed at its center.
 The red area became translucent, and we saw the same barren, rock-strewn landscape and gnarled tree within it.

 Two stocky, black creatures with glowing red eyes emerged from inside the strange red portal-area.
 They walked forward a few paces before stopping and staring intently at us — the monsters from my childhood nightmares, revisiting me some forty years later.
 The same ragged red glow surrounded the beings.
 All of this was an exact replay of the events of the night before.

 The black entities continued to watch us, shifting from side to side in the road while slowly moving forward, closer to where we stood at the camp’s entrance.
-When we decide that they had gotten close enough to us, Adam and I will train our flashlight beams on them while simultaneously rebuking them in the name of God.
+When we decided that they had gotten close enough to us, Adam and I would train our flashlight beams on them while simultaneously rebuking them in the name of God.
 At this, they would wink out our sight or out of the visual wavelength that we can perceive.

 The glowing mist and red portal would also disappear from view but, like clockwork, would return within a few minutes.
 The luminescence of the mist would steadily grow, and when it reached its apogee, the red-orange glow would form at the center.
 The fiery area at the center would soon give way to the portal or dimensional gateway into the barren land where the black-skinned, red-eyed humanoids appeared to dwell.